Hans-Peter Lindstrøm: Biography

 Born in Flekkefjord, Norway on 16 February 1973 and raised in Stavanger, Hans-Peter Lindstrøm is a multi-instrumentalist, DJ and producer who goes by the name of "Lindstrøm".

 Lindstrøm has over the years produced and released a number of EPs, albums and remixes.
 He often collaborates with other artists, such as collaborations with fellow producer Prins Thomas and singer Christabelle.
 Lindstrøm also works on remixes, having remixed artists including LCD Soundsystem, Roxy Music, Franz Ferdinand, Glasser and Best Coast.
 As a solo artist Lindstrøm has released four albums: It's a Feedelity Affair in 2006, Where You Go I Go Too in 2008, Six Cups of Rebel and Smalhans both in 2012.

 Lindstrøm has been nominated for Spellemannsprisen (the Norwegian Grammys) four times and won three times.
 The first win was for his album It's a Feedelity Affair in 2006.
 He went on to receive the award for Where You Go I Go Too in 2008 and in 2010 he won the award with singer Christabelle for the album Real Life Is No Cool.

 In March 2012 Lindstrøm released his fourth solo album titled Six Cups of Rebel, which for the first time in his career contains his own vocals.
 On 5 November 2012 Lindstrøm released his third solo studio album, Smalhans.
 After almost 4 years of silence, he released the single "Home Tonight" featuring Grace Hall, which was awarded 2nd place in Spin Magazines annual "Best Dance tracks" list in 2015.
-He spent the latter part of 2015 releasing a handful of official remixes, among them a remix of ABBA's "Something's going on".
+He spent the latter part of 2015 releasing a handful of official remixes, among them a remix of Anni-Frid Lyngstad's "Something's going on".
 He also took part in the collaborative album Runddans together with Todd Rundgren and Emil Nicolaisen, which was released on 5 May 2015.

 On 9 March 2016 he premiered a brand new single on Zane Lowe's Beats 1 program via Apple Music.
-The single, titled "Closing Shot", was released worldwide on the 11th of March, and was subsequently featured on the EP Windings, released on 8 July 2016.
+The single, titled "Closing Shot", was released worldwide on 11 March, and was subsequently featured on the EP Windings, released on 8 July 2016.